Cost of Attendance

 Nonresident or international students receiving competitive scholarships in the amount of $1,000 or more awarded by Texas Woman’s University may pay the in-state tuition rate.
 Nonresident students who hold appointment as graduate teaching assistants or graduate research assistants may pay the in-state tuition rate provided they are employed at least one-half time in a position which relates to their degree program.

 Texas Woman’s University honors the Veteran's Administration GI Bill programs and the State of Texas Hazlewood Act.
-Benefit recipients are expected to remain in Academic Good Standing as defined in this catalog to be eligible for benefits.
+Benefit recipients are expected to remain in Academic Good Standing to be eligible for benefits.
 Students should contact the Veterans Program Office for applications and other forms.

 Excess Hours Rule for Graduate Students